-Our office is committed to reaching a fair, practical and economically efficient solution to every labor and employment issue faced by clients in today’s workplace.
+Our office is committed to reaching a fair, practical and economically efficient solution to every labor and employment issue faces by our clients.
 We are often able to prevent individual and corporate clients from incurring massive legal fees through one or two brief rounds of counseling or sensible negotiation.
-If we proceed to litigation, we will seek all applicable remedies, including any allowable statutory or liquidated damages and attorney’s fees.
+If we proceed to litigation, however, our endeavor is to obtain all applicable remedies, including money damages, injunctive relief and reimbursement of attorney’s fees.

 Areas of Focus:

 - Claims for Unpaid Commissions and Deferred Compensation

 - Severance Pay and Stock Option Disputes

 - Non-Competition, Non-Solicitation and Non-Disclosure Agreements